 About the Program

-The Education Leadership Constituent Council (ELCC) under the umbrella of CAEP (formerly NCATE) granted national recognition without conditions to SWU’s M.Ed. in Administration and Supervision program.
+The Educational Leadership Constituent Council (ELCC) under the umbrella of CAEP (formerly NCATE) granted national recognition without conditions to SWU’s M.Ed. in Administration and Supervision program.
 Read more »

 What is the Master of Education in Administration and Supervision?